andrewdavidmackenzie/flow/README.md

 MIT

 ## Project structure
-The Project is structured into a number of sub-folders, many of which are also rust crates with their own `Cargo.toml` file.
-There is a "workspace manifest" `Cargo.toml` in the root that includes many of them, but not all.
+The Project is structured into a number of rust crates that form part of a rust cargo "workspace".

 See the [Structure section](docs/developing/structure.md) of the Guide for more details.